These no-bake oreo tarts are made with white chocolate namelaka and red fruits. Namelaka is the japanese term for extra creamy texture!

 Don’t believe me?
 Picture this: A nice, crumbly chocolate cookie as a base. Α creamy filling with a hint of vanilla and lime.
 Some fresh, fragrant, sweet and sour fruits on top.
 And maybe some sprinkles of lime zest, just to get a bit fancy.
 YUM!
 I don’t know many people who could resist to something like that.

-Of course, these tarts are best during spring/summer, when strawberries and cherries are in season.
+Of course, these no-bake oreo tarts with white chocolate cream are best during spring/summer, when strawberries and cherries are in season.
 But why limit yourself?
 You can top them with any kind of fruit you fancy.
 Peaches, grapes, tangerines, caramelized apples, kiwi are some of the choices I can think of.
 Each will result in a different taste, equally delicious!

 - This recipe will yield 6 (4inch/10cm in diameter) mini tarts.
 Tart pans with removable bottoms are recommended.
 You can make this recipe in one big tart pan, but you may have to increase the amount of the ingredients by half, depending by the size of your tart pan.